a2aaron/HitScoreVisualizer/README.md

 ## Usage

-When you first run the game after installing this mod, it will create a new folder at `/sdcard/ModData/com.beatgames.beatsaber/Mods/HitScoreVisualizer`.
-In that folder, you can drop all your HSV config files.
-It doesn't even matter if you create new folders in that folder, HSV will still be able to find them all.
+After installing the mod, if your config files have the extension `.hsv` or `.hsvconfig`, you can upload them directly to MBF.
+Otherwise, they can be manually placed in the folder `/sdcard/ModData/com.beatgames.beatsaber/Mods/HitScoreVisualizer`, or even subfolders if desired, regardless of file name or extension.
+Note that the folder may not exist yet if you have not launched the game again after installing the mod.

 > [!TIP]
 > While you can have config files with the same name when using folder structures, **I still strongly advise you to use unique config filenames** because, despite HSV being able to handle them just fine, you might end up with several files in the list that appear identical.

-After placing your configs in the folder, you can open the settings ingame and select one.
+After uploading your configs, you can open the settings ingame and select one.

 ## Creating a Custom Config